scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

 perspective, you may want to instead implement the ``__call__`` method so that the full dependence of ``x`` on ``y`` is available.
-From the numerical perspective, more work is needed to make sure that the switch between interpolation and asymptotic occurs deep enough into the asymptotic regime, so that the resulting function is smooth enough at the switch-over point.
+From the numerical perspective, more work is needed to make sure that the switch between interpolation and asymptotics occurs deep enough into the asymptotic regime, so that the resulting function is smooth enough at the switch-over point.

-Also in this example we artificially limited the problem to only consider a single periodicity interval of the ``tan`` function, and only dealt with :math:`a >0`.
+Also in this example we artificially limited the problem to only consider a single periodicity interval of the ``tan`` function, and only dealt with :math:`a > 0`.
 For negative values of :math:`a`, we would need to implement the other asymptotics, for :math:`x\to \pi`.

 However the basic idea is the same.